 (i) GRE Scores:

 You have to upload all your transcripts on the college website.
-The transcripts carry all the academic reports and help the admissions coordinator to ascertain that you are a student in good academic standing.
+The transcripts carry all the academic reports and help the admissions committee to ascertain that you are a student in good academic standing.
 It is an indirect indicator of your skills and knowledge in a particular subject.

 (iii) Statement of Purpose:

 The Statement of Purpose (SoPs) describes your need of pursuance of a Master’s degree in an International college.
 You should be very precise in writing that.
 Your SOP should represent a clear vision for your future career aspects.
 An emotionally charged SOP clearly stating your purpose can make it more effective.

 Letters of Recommendation are used to describe you from the perspective of a third person.
 For example what are your attributes as a professional, how can you contribute to an organization to meet a common objective?
 Recommendations from a highly qualified person such as a Head of Department at your college or a manager at your workplace will have higher weightage.